Yagouus/c-4pm/README.md

 - Finally, run the service with `systemctl restart c-4pm.service` (if it is already running and you update the files this will restart it).

 If you get any auth errors during the process, try using `sudo`.

+> **Warning**
+> As no Rasa models are provided in the repo, you'll need to train a model when you try to deploy it on a server.
+> So remember to activate the virtual environment `source ./venv/bin/activate` and run `rasa train` once you pull this
+> repository to your server.

 ## ⚠️ Limits on this Demo